Ryu7ken/space-impact/README.md

 # Space Impact Web Game

-A recreation of the classic Nokia Space Impact game for web browsers.
+A recreation of the classic Nokia Space Impact game for web browsers developed using Amazon Q.

 ## Features